Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 It starts by building the foundation of Descriptive Analytics to monitor the present and analyze the past.

-In this article, I will share four Python smart visualizations for descriptive analytics that provide key insights to understanding your supply chain.
+In this article, I will share four Python smart visualizations for descriptive analytics that provide critical insights about your supply chain.

 SUMMARY